ARpatterns/catalog/behavioral-patterns/conditional-reaction.md

 | on:change	| if:`items.@count >= 1` | do:say |
 |---|---|---|
-> "Conditional Reaction Pattern" 🗣
+> "Nice, you added an item." 🗣

 The built-in state management is observing model as well as data elements and dispatches the processing of reactions.